Cerebral Palsy Lawyers in Boston

 Cerebral palsy claims, like all other Boston medical malpractice claims, can take several months to a year or more to be resolved through a settlement or jury verdict.
 The more complex the case, the longer it takes.

 The medical malpractice laws in Massachusetts are complex and require the knowledge of an experienced attorney in order to bring a successful claim.
 It is in your best interest to hire a reputable cerebral palsy lawyer to handle your case rather than attempt to bring a case on your own.

-Janet, Jenner & Suggs’ Boston cerebral palsy lawyers offer our legal services at no upfront cost.
+Janet, Janet & Suggs’ Boston cerebral palsy lawyers offer our legal services at no upfront cost.
 We have the resources and legal knowledge to conduct an in-depth investigation including: